slyval/guidelines/Guidelines/REST API Guidelines.md

 The purpose of this document is to provide guidelines that are helpful when designing REST based APIs or web services.

 ## What
-REST stands for  Representational State Transa
+REST stands for  REpresentational State Transfer.
+It is an archtectural style to developing web based API.
+Other alternative mechanisms include the SOAP based RPC, GraphQL

 ## Principles
 Outlined below are different principles that should be considered and followed when designing REST APIs